 Canadian Human Resource Management includes a complete set of Microsoft PowerPoint® files for each chapter.
 (Please contact your McGraw-Hill Ryerson representative to find out how instructors can receive these files.)
 In the lecture outline that follows, a reference to the relevant PowerPoint slide for this chapter is placed beside the corresponding lecture material.
 The slide number helps you to see your location in the slide show sequence and to skip slides that you don't want to show to the class.
 (To jump ahead or back to a particular slide, just type the slide number and hit the Enter or Return key.)

 LECTURE OUTLINE (with PowerPoint® slides)

 Job Analysis and Design Slide 1

-Job Analysis Slide 2
+Learning Objectives Slide 2

-Job Analysis Terminology Slide 3
+Job Analysis Slide 3

-HR Activities Relying on Job Analysis Slide 4
+Job Analysis Terminology Slide 4